laurenriddle/Vending-Machine-Test/README.md

 1. Clone down this repository by running the following command in your terminal `git clone git@github.com:laurenriddle/Vending-Machine-Test.git`.
 2. After the clone is finished, run `cd Vending-Machine-Test` in your terminal.
-3. Create your virtual environment by typing the following commands in your terminal:
+3. Create your virtual environment:
     - For OSX:
         - `python -m venv VendingEnv`
         - `source ./VendingEnv/bin/activate`